-This delicious pumpkin brown rice pudding is packed with ingredients that are good for you, like brown rice and pumpkin, of course, and almond milk and molasses.
+This delicious vegan pumpkin brown rice pudding is packed with ingredients that are good for you, like brown rice and pumpkin, of course, and almond milk and molasses.
 Vegan, gluten-free and can be made nut-free with coconut milk or hemp milk.

-My Pumpkin Brown Rice Pudding is a super-fun way to sneak "healthy" into your vegan Thanksgiving pies.
+My Pumpkin Brown Rice Pudding is a super-fun way to sneak "healthy" in with delicious.

 But wait, let's not start with healthy.
 Let's start with delicious because that's what this dish is-- absolutely, mind blowingly delicious.
 So delicious in fact that you might have a hard time sharing it.